malcolmsparks/euroclojure2012/README.md

 # compojure-rest

-This presentation discusses the compojure-rest library which can be found at https://github.com/ordnungswidrig/compojure-rest
+This presentation discusses the compojure-rest library.
+Since the EuroClojure 2012 this has been renamed to _Liberator_ and can be found at https://github.com/ordnungswidrig/liberator and https://github.com/malcolmsparks/liberator.

+At the time of writing we are still code-reviewing and merging code, so please e-mail me directly and I'll let you know the current status.

 # Feedback